Invitation to ApplyThe Invitation to Apply for Funding for the Programme was released on 4 April 2012 and closed on 17 May 2012.

 |The Royal District Nursing Service||Integrated Home Telehealth||$2,993,037 (excluding GST)|

-The aim of the Program is to develop and trial services which demonstrate how, for example:
+The aim of the Programme is to develop and trial services which demonstrate how, for example:

-- Telehealth services can be delivered to the home in new and innovative ways, enabled by the high speed, reliable broadband provided by the NBN;
+- Telehealth services can be delivered to the home in new and innovative ways, enabled by any broadband access technology considered fit for purpose;

 - Health related transport needs can be reduced;